Jalen Hurts Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Hurts' 122.7 passing yards per game in three matchups against the Football Team are 90.8 less than yards than his over/under in Sunday's game.
+- In three matchups against the Football Team, Hurts averaged 122.7 passing yards per game, 91.8 yards below his over/under for Sunday.

-- Hurts threw a touchdown pass once over those games against the Football Team.
+- Hurts threw a touchdown pass once over those outings against the Football Team.

-- The Football Team are conceding 280.2 passing yards per game this year, the NFL's 30th-ranked pass defense.
+- The 280.2 passing yards the Football Team yield per game makes them the NFL's 30th-ranked pass defense this season.

-- The Football Team have allowed 33 touchdowns through the air (2.2 per game).
-They are 32nd in the league in that category.
+- With 33 passing TDs allowed this year, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- In last week's matchup with the Giants, Hurts completed 58.6% of his pass attempts for 199 yards, while tossing two touchdowns.
+- Hurts put together a 199-yard performance against the Giants last week, completing 58.6% of his pass attempts and throwing for two touchdowns.

-- Over his last three games, Hurts has recorded 495 passing yards (165.0 per game) while connecting on 37 of 55 passes (67.3% completion percentage), with three touchdowns and one interception.
+- Hurts has racked up 495 passing yards (165.0 per game) and has a 67.3% completion percentage this year (37-of-55) while throwing three touchdowns and one interception over his last three games.

-- He's also rushed 10 times for 45 yards and two touchdowns, averaging 15.0 yards per game.
+- He also has 45 rushing yards on 10 carries (with two touchdowns), averaging 15.0 yards per game.

 Hurts' Philadelphia Teammates